Exploring materials for future spintronics

 Spininjection and spinmanipulation in CMOS-compatible heterostructures

 In this cooperative project between the Physikalische Institut (PHI) at KIT and the Institute of Semiconductortechnology (IHT) at the University of Stuttgart we aim to demonstrate spininjection, -detection and –manipulation in CMOS-compatible devices.
-The project was supported by the Deutsche Forschungsgemeinschaft (DFG) until 2020 and is being continued further.
+The project was supported by the Deutsche Forschungsgemeinschaft (DFG) until 2020.
 Recently, we investigated the anomalous Nernst effect of Mn5Ge3Cx films on sapphire and Ge substrates demonstrating a strong increase of the anomalous Nernst effect due to C incorporation.

 Anomalous Nernst effect of a ferromagnetic film on a semiconductor.
 Deng, S.; Kraft, R.; Fischer, G.; Sürgers, C. Appl.
 Phys.
 Lett.
 117, 262402 (2020). https://doi.org/10.1063/5.0033683